paul-hammant/tbd/content/observed-habits/index.md

 ## No Code Freeze

 Developers living in a Trunk Based Development reality, mostly do not experience variance in their days or weeks on the trunk.
-In particular there's no "we're close to a release so let's freeze code", and generally there's no indication of a slow down in proximity to a release.
+In particular there is no "we're close to a release so let's freeze code", and generally there is no indication of a slow down in proximity to a release.
 Sure, a couple of developers out a team might be assigned to bug-fixing closer to the release but everyone else is going to work at full speed.